 The Rigid Transform block represents a fixed spatial relationship between two frames.
 Whenever you add a Rigid Transform block to a frame connection line, you replace the coincidence relationship originally set by that line with a rotational and translational offset that you specify in the block dialog box.

 Only rarely do bodies contain other blocks.
 Those that remain in the Body Elements library—Graphic, Inertia, and all in the Variable Mass sublibrary—serve special cases.
 Use them, for example, to add graphic markers, adjust inertia through compounding, or allow inertia to vary during simulation.

 You can visualize individual solids and complete models.
 The right visualization tool to use depends on which of the two you want to visualize.
-You can visualize individual solids directly through their respective Solid blocks.
-In its dialog box, The Solid block provides a visualization pane that shows the geometry, frames, and color of the solid that it represents.
+You can visualize individual solids directly through their respective solid blocks.
+In its dialog box, The solid blocks provide a visualization pane that shows the geometry, frames, and color of the solid that it represents.
 The visualization works even if the block diagram is incomplete or invalid.